Meet Elaine Villatoro: The founder of Live More, Travel More

-Since I was tired to hear “No” as an answer for the job interviews I desired because of the lack of fluency in English, I sold some things that I had and went to the United Stated to become an Au Pair (nanny).
+Since I was tired of hearing “No” as an answer from the companies I desired working for because the lack of fluency in English, I decide to sell some things that I had and I went to the United Stated to become an Au Pair (nanny).

 With only US$300 and barely speaking any English I left Brazil.
-If something would go wrong I wouldn’t have money to even pay for my flight ticket back home.
+If something went wrong, I wouldn’t have any money to even pay for my flight ticket back home.

 What risks are you willing to take in order to make your dreams come true?

-I lived in San José, California and found out that San Francisco is my favorite city in the whole world.
-The Silicon Valley taught me how important the cultural diversity is for us.
+I lived in San José, California and then I found out that San Francisco is my favorite city in the whole world.
+Silicon Valley taught me how important cultural diversity is for us.

-Different from most of the Brazilian exchange students, instead of spending my small salary into fast food, or clothes and accessories from huge brands, I decided to explore the country.
+Unlike most of the Brazilian exchange students, instead of spending my small salary on fast food, or clothes and accessories from huge brands, I decided to explore the country.

-I visited places such as San Diego, Los Angeles, Santa Cruz, Lake Tahoe, Yosemite, Las Vegas, Grand Canyon, Seattle, Portland, Miami, Orlando, New York, Boston, Washington DC, Chicago, Hawaii, and several other that I didn’t know they existed.
+I visited places such as San Diego, Los Angeles, Santa Cruz, Lake Tahoe, Yosemite, Las Vegas, Grand Canyon, Seattle, Portland, Miami, Orlando, New York, Boston, Washington DC, Chicago, Hawaii, and several others that I didn’t even know existed.

-I lived there for 2 intense years, that were extremely important for my personal and professional development.
-And I never thought that I could be so happy being a nanny and earning so little money.
+I lived there for 2 intense years that were extremely important for my personal and professional development.
+And I’ve never thought that I could be so happy being a nanny and earning so little money.